 Store extra rice in an airtight container in the refrigerator for 3-5 days.
 Reheat in the microwave for about 1 minute until warmed through.

 You can also freeze the rice in a plastic container or plastic freezer bag.
-To reheat from frozen, add 1 TBSP water and microwave until heated through.
+To reheat from frozen, add 1 tablespoon water and microwave until heated through.

 Try these other easy recipes: